davidemarrone/MySQLGeneralLogColorizer/README.md

 ####For Mysql >=  5.1.29

-my.cnf in the [mysqld] section
+Configuration for my.cnf in the [mysqld] section
 ```
 general_log_file=/var/log/mysql-general-query.log
 general_log=1
 ```

-console
+Or directly from the console with root permissions
 ```
 SET GLOBAL general_log_file='/var/log/mysql-general-query.log';
 SET GLOBAL general_log=1;